pcardotatgit/lab_simulator-001/README.md

 	python -m venv venv
 	venv\Scripts\activate

-### install needed modules
+### Install needed modules

-you can install them with the following  :
+you can install them with the following 2 commands one after the other :

 	python -m pip install --upgrade pip

 	pip install -r requirements.txt

 ### Start the simulator

 	python app.py

+At this point you should the the flask application starting into the console and then your browser must start on the Lab Portal page.